-'Feels like summer': warm winter breaks temperature records in Europe
+'Feels like summer': Warm winter breaks temperature records in Europe

 The head of Italy's energy authority predicted that regulated energy bills in the country would fall this month, if the milder temperatures help keep gas prices lower.

-However, a note by Eurointelligence cautioned that this should not lull governments into complacency or remove a sense of urgency over Europe's energy crisis.
+However, a note by Eurointelligence cautioned that this should not lull governments into complacency or remove a sense of urgency about Europe's energy crisis.

 "While it will give governments more fiscal breathing room in the first part of this year, resolving Europe's energy problems will taken concerted action over the course of several years," it said.
 "Nobody should believe this is over yet."